Document verification

 Security featuresValidates holograms, watermarks and other security features using AI models that adapt to document versions, issuers, and regional variations.

-MRZ validityConfirms that the Machine-Readable Zone (MRZ) data is valid and matches the information printed on the document.
+MRZ validityConfirms that the machine-readable zone (MRZ) data is valid and matches the information printed on the document.

 OCR data extraction